shanshan0000/lundecpp/Readme.md

 Google First, Peers Second, Profs Last.

 In the **WeChat group**, questions will be answered selectively.

 Questions won't be answered if:
 - they could be solved on a simple Google search
 - they are out of the scope of the course
 - they are well in advance in the progress of the course
 - professors think that it's not interesting for discussion

+#### Regarding personal WeChat chats:
-- they are asked in personal WeChat chats
+- **Questions asked in personal WeChat chats will NOT be answered.**
+- **Messages sent after 20:00 in personal chats will be extremely unwelcome.**

 Learning how to use Google & Baidu & Bing to solve programming problems is an important skill you should develop during this course.